 • New public streets and public parks

 • Residential units, including: single and two unit houses; townhouses; apartment-style buildings

 • Commercial uses

-The planning process may create new policy for Armco’s site.
-It may also create new policy for other parts of Beechville.
-On November 28th, 2017, Regional Council directed staff to begin a process to consider new planning policies.
+On November 28, 2017, Regional Council directed staff to begin a process to consider new planning policies in the community of Beechville.
 This process includes a public participation program.
-The participation program involves creating an African Nova Scotian Community Liason Group, and hosting several rounds of public meetings for the entire Beechville Community.
-Council also considered this application on May 9th, 2017.
+The participation program involves creating a Beechville African Nova Scotian Community Liaison Group and hosting several rounds of public meetings with the Beechville Community.
+Council also considered this process on May 9th, 2017.
 At that time, Council deferred the planning process.
-They requested a supplementary staff report, which was considered on November 28th.
+They requested a supplementary staff report, which was considered on November 28, 2017.

 Initial Public Participation Program

 On September 29, 2020 Regional Council considered an additional staff report, and unanimously approved the recommendations contained within the report.
 These recommendations require continuation of the Beechville Planning Strategy Review process and the undertaking of a Beechville Community Benefit Action Plan.
 The goal of the Beechville Planning Strategy Review is to create new Municipal Planning documents for the community of Beechville, with a focus on responding to community concerns and opportunities.
 The goal of the Beechville Community Benefit Action Plan is to address matters important to the Beechville community that are outside the scope of Municipal Planning documents.
 The additional staff report also contains findings from the initial public participation program and requires an updated participation program that responds to these findings.